Residency Program Structure

-During the first year (R1) of Otolaryngology, the resident will advance from simple procedures such as tonsillectomy and laryngoscopy to other forms of endoscopy, maxillofacial trauma, nasal septoplasty, and sinus surgery.
+During the first year (R1) of the Otolaryngology Residency Program, the resident will advance from simple procedures such as tonsillectomy and laryngoscopy to other forms of endoscopy, maxillofacial trauma, nasal septoplasty, and sinus surgery.

-The second year (R2) of Otolaryngology, the resident will perform both minor and major sinus and head and neck trauma surgery.
+During the second year (R2), the resident will perform both minor and major sinus and head and neck trauma surgery.
 He or she will be expected to show proficiency in minor reconstructive and cosmetic procedures of the head and neck and basic microsurgery of the ear.

 Third and Fourth Years